-How to appoint a nominated officer and train employees to comply with Money Laundering Regulations.
+Find out about the role of a nominated officer, recognising suspicious activity, and training staff to comply with Money Laundering Regulations.

 The role of the nominated officer